 National Institutes of Health

-- The primary NIH organization for research on Herbal Medicine is the National Center for Complementary and Alternative Medicine
+- The primary NIH organization for research on Herbal Medicine is the National Center for Complementary and Integrative Health

 Many people believe that products labeled "natural" are always safe and good for them.
 This is not necessarily true.
 Herbal medicines do not have to go through the testing that drugs do.
 Some herbs, such as comfrey and ephedra, can cause serious harm.
 Some herbs can interact with prescription or over-the-counter medicines.